blixtra/inspektor-gadget/README.md

 The data that eBPF collects from the kernel includes no knowledge about Kubernetes, container runtimes or any other high-level user-space concepts.
-In order to relate this data to these high-level concepts and make the eBPF data immediately more understandable, Inspektor Gadget automatically uses kernel primitives such as mount namespaces, pids, etc. to infer and which high-level concepts they relate to; Kubernetes pods, container names, DNS names, etc. The process of augmenting the eBPF data with these high-level concepts is called enrichment.
+In order to relate this data to these high-level concepts and make the eBPF data immediately more understandable, Inspektor Gadget automatically uses kernel primitives such as mount namespaces, pids, etc. to infer which high-level concepts they relate to; Kubernetes pods, container names, DNS names, etc. The process of augmenting the eBPF data with these high-level concepts is called enrichment.